School of Engineering

 Master of Science in Engineering Management

-The California State University, East Bay Department of Engineering, in cooperation with the College of Business and Economics, provides an interdisciplinary master's of science degree in Engineering Management.
+The California State University, East Bay School of Engineering, in cooperation with the College of Business and Economics, provides an interdisciplinary master's of science degree in Engineering Management.
 The curriculum is distinctive in that it provides a blend of qualitative management and quantitative industrial engineering skills.
 Courses are offered in engineering, business, computer science and statistics.
 Students gain theoretical and practical training in how to plan, organize, allocate resources, and direct and control activities that have technological components.

 Bachelor of Science in Construction Management

 The goals of the B.S. degree in Construction Management are to prepare effective managers for public and private construction projects, to prepare the workforce required for the expected increase in the State's transportation infrastructure improvements, and to enable high school graduates, transfer students and working professionals to assume leadership roles in the construction industry.
 Special attention is given to working professionals with classes offered mainly at times convenient to students.

 Master of Science in Construction Management